reines/rsc/README.md

-A Runescape™ private server base, with client loader.
+A Runescape Classic™ private server base, with client loader.
 This project contains no proprietary files - the loader downloads the game client at runtime, andswaps the in-memory encryption keys for our own, and redirects connection to our own server.

 The server is split in to 2 parts: